sszlachetka/ServiceBusAdmin/README.md

 ## Goal
 Manage messages in your Azure Service Bus namespace with handy CLI.
 Send, peek and receive messages from your Service Bus entities.

 Output format of ServiceBusAdmin is JSON so peeked messages can be easily filtered and transformed with tools like [jq](https://stedolan.github.io/jq/).
 Once you find messages that you were looking for, you can resend them to given Service Bus entity by either using their unique sequence numbers or by exporting them to a file and sending in batch mode.
-It's possible because input format of ServiceBusAdmin is JSON as well.

 ### Quick start
 1. Install ServiceBusAdmin .NET tool from [nuget](https://www.nuget.org/packages/ServiceBusAdmin)